Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 We would soon know if we, as a group, would meet the day's challenge of walking in the rain!
 It was our first Camino day with weather as such.
 Most of all the other days were quite hot and dry, so it was a true shift, especially with our Camino newbies walking a long distance in the rain for the first time.

-Here is my Google interactive map from my GPS tracks.
+Here is the Google interactive map from the GPS tracks for the day.
 As you can see from the services I placed on the map, there are sufficient opportunities for a café con leche along the way, the first in Requejo at 11 kilometers, and the second in Padornelo, at 21.

 There are also tiendas, and pharmacies in these larger towns, so you can stock your pack as needed.
 Be advised that the municipal Albergue de Peregrinos in Requejo does not have a kitchen, but the Albergue de Peregrinos de Lubián does.

-Today's elevation change, for the first time on the Sanabrés, is significant.
+The day’s elevation change is significant for the first time on the Sanabrés, shown below for the blue route (The highway route's elevation profile is surprisingly almost identical, so I have not included a photo of it, and it also adds only a few hundred meters in distance).
 From the low to the high is a difference of 463 meters (1519 feet).
 As you can see from the elevation profile below, the first third of the day is relatively flat until the mild climb into Requejo at about 11 kilometers.
 That is the little hump you see on the profile.

-Then it is a long walk uphill for the second third of the day, until you reach the Alto de Padornelo at 1356 meters (4448 feet), followed by a steep downhill walk into Lubián, losing almost the entire day's gain.
+Then it is a long, steeper walk uphill for the second third of the day, until you reach the Alto de Padornelo at 1356 meters (4448 feet), followed by a steep downhill walk into Lubián, losing almost the entire day's gain.

 We woke up to a day of pouring rain.
 We were a bit somber as we prepared our breakfast in the Albergue Casa Luz.
 Unsure of what the day would bring, we looked at one another, with questions on our face, yet we knew the answer - it was a day that needed to be walked.
 I tried to encourage the Camino newbies, but I couldn't even convince myself, let alone others, that walking in the weather would be alright.